 Interviewers want to see emotional intelligence and the ability to be reflective.
 Showing self-awareness can be achieved by adding an extra R to STAR, to reflect on how your experience has influenced your professional growth and show your ability to learn from experiences and evolve.
 For some responses it may be appropriate to add an A to your STAR story and explain how you would apply your experience to the role you’re being interviewed for.

 Mastering the STAR method can significantly boost your interview performance, allowing you to provide structured, compelling, and relevant answers.
 By focusing on the Situation, Task, Action, and Result, you will not only highlight your skills but also demonstrate your ability to reflect on past experiences and apply your knowledge to future challenges.
-With thoughtful preparation and practice, you’ll be well-equipped to handle any behavioural interview question confidently.
+With thoughtful preparation and practice of the STAR interview technique, you’ll be well-equipped to handle any behavioural interview question confidently.